-This study was conducted using data from the Japanese CTO PCI Expert Registry.
-This was a multicentre, prospective, and non-randomised registry.
-The design of this Registry has been described elsewhere10.
-We used data from about 2,706 CTO-PCI procedures that were included from January 2016 to December 2016.
-On the basis of the uniformity of device availability, 1,621 CTO-PCI performed in Japan were selected.
+This study was conducted using data from the Japanese CTO-PCI Expert Registry.
+This was a multicenter, prospective, and non-randomized registry.
+Other designs were described elsewhere.
+We used data from about 2706 CTO-PCI procedures that were included from January 2016 to December 2016.
+On the basis of the uniformity of devices availability, 1621 CTO-PCI undergone in Japan were selected.
 Of these cases, 685 cases underwent retrograde CTO-PCI.
-Of these, 1, 2 and 10 cases were excluded because of the presence of two CTO lesions treated in one procedure, inadequate anatomical indication, and inappropriate patient data and lesion background, respectively.
+Of these, 1, 2, and 10 cases were excluded because of the presence of two CTO lesions treated in one procedure, inadequate anatomical indication, and inappropriate patient data and lesion background, respectively.
 After exclusion, 672 cases, including 948 CCs, were investigated.
 Of these 948 CCs, 19 with CCs attempted via a bypass graft were excluded.
-Another 43 CCs without tip injection were also excluded, because tip injection was recommended to recognise the anatomical morphology of the CCs11.
+Another 43 CCs without tip injection were also excluded, because tip injection was recommended to .al, 8, recognize the anatomical morphology of CC.
 Thus, in total, 886 CCs in 630 cases were assessed.